robertmartin8/ReasonableDeviations/_posts/2019-12-05-asymmetric-bet-interest-rates.md

 This statement provides an interesting opportunity to make a positive EV bet because of the asymmetry it presents.
 I fundamentally do not believe that zero probability events exist, apart from in maths textbooks.
 For example, thanks to quantum theory, there is a nonzero probability that a tennis ball thrown at the wall will travel through it due to quantum tunnelling.
 Humans (and markets) are incredibly unpredictable, hence it made no sense to me that markets can be certain about anything.

-My proposal was to make a hawkish bet (i.e betting that interest rates will either stay the same or go up).
-Because the market thinks that there is a 100% chance of a cut, if the rates are indeed cut, then I wouldn't pay much for being wrong.
+My proposal was to make a hawkish bet, i.e betting that interest rates will either stay the same or go up.
+Because the market thinks that there is an "100% chance" of a cut, if the rates are indeed cut, then I wouldn't pay much for being wrong.
 However, on the off chance I'm right, my payoff could be huge.

 In the rest of the post, we will discuss how to actually bet on interest rates, how the market-implied probability of a rate cut is calculated, and a post-mortem of my pitch.